-Recognizing the importance of smooth transitions for severe youth treatment facility (SYTF) Youth, LACOE provides Transition and Aftercare Services.
+Recognizing the importance of smooth transitions for SYTF Youth, LACOE provides Transition and Aftercare Services.
 These services aim to provide support and guidance as students move from the SYTF high school environment back to their school of residence or attending college or entering the workforce, ensuring a seamless and successful transition.